bijoythomask/coding-questions/src/main/java/org/example/cs/binaryTree/PopulatingNextRightPointersInEachNode/README.md

 - 6.next -> 7
 - 7.next -> null

+## Alternate Approach: Level Order Traversal

+An alternative solution uses a queue-based level order traversal.
+This approach iterates through the tree level by level, connecting each node to its right neighbor.

+1. Start with the root node in a queue.
+2. While the queue is not empty, get the number of nodes at the current level.
+3. Iterate through the nodes at the current level:
+    *   Dequeue a node.
+    *   If it's not the last node in the level, set its `next` pointer to the next node in the queue (which is its right neighbor).
+    *   Enqueue its left and right children for the next level.

+### Complexity
+-   **Time Complexity:** O(N), as each node is visited once.
+-   **Space Complexity:** O(W), where W is the maximum width of the tree, for the queue.
+For a perfect binary tree, this is O(N).

+This approach is often more intuitive and avoids the complexities of recursive calls across subtrees.

 ## Usage
 The main method demonstrates how to construct a tree, connect the next pointers, and print the results: